hunterirving/DoubleNaught/README.md

 <h3>Right Into the Future</h3>
 It's easy to let your day slip away from you.

-Double Naught aims to remind you of the constant passage of time by breaking your day into one hundred 864 second (14.4 minute)-long chunks, and notifying you with a vibrational pulse to the wrist each time 1% of your day has elapsed.
+Double Naught aims to remind you of the constant passage of time by breaking your day into one hundred 864 second (14.4 minute)-long chunks, and notifies you with a vibrational pulse to the wrist each time 1% of your day has elapsed.

 <img src="onwrist.png"></img>